-710 physical plausibility.
+We identified parameter clustering at the edges of the initial parameter ranges, which indicates solutions that could impair physical plausibility.
 In addition, contradictory patterns were found in the representation of snow and glacier processes (and discharge).
 For example, a good representation of the snow and glacier processes partly resulted in an unsatisfactory representation of streamflow.
-We demonstrated that an adequate to good snow cover simulation does not necessarily lead to an accurate

-715 dependence of the model.
-This underpinned the importance and role of lapse rate parameterizations, also as a major source of uncertainty, in high mountain catchments.
-However, by benchmarking different SWAT-GL models against SWAT standard, substantial improvements in representing water availability were highlighted.
+We demonstrated that an adequate-to-good snow cover simulation does not necessarily lead to an accurate representation of glacier components.
+These basic insights, although partly recognized, go beyond SWAT-GL applications and are of general importance for the modeling community.
+The sensitivity analysis of SWAT-GL showed a strong temperaturedependence of the model.
+This underpinned the importance and role of lapse rate parameterizations, also as a major source of uncertainty, in high mountainous catchments.
+However, by benchmarking different SWAT-GL models against the SWAT standard, substantial improvements in representing water availability were highlighted.

-Despite SWAT-GL was tested in catchments that are unprecedented in terms of data availability, the authors see no restrictions in its transferability to areas with poor data.
-Global datasets of ice thickness estimates and glacier outline set a suitable baseline
+Despite SWAT-GL being tested in catchments that are unprecedented in terms of data availability, the authors see no restrictions in its transferability to areas with poor data.
+Global datasets of ice thickness estimates and glacier outlines set a suitable baseline to apply SWAT-GL.
+Although relatively small glaciated catchments were employed, the approach can be scaled up without imposing any substantial additional computational demand or physical limitation on the approach.